chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ## Built-In Library & Functions

 Below is a list of built-in library and functions that useful in competitive programming.
-I didn't all of the commonly used methods, because some methods like `add()` in `List` or `Set` are so commonly used, so listing them here seem redundant.
+Not all of the commonly used methods are listed, because some methods like `add()` in `List` or `Set` are so commonly used, so listing them here seem redundant.

 - Objects
     - equals(Object a, Object b)